mithunpaul08/cs4583_fall2020_hw4_python/README.md

 possible points.

 To get the remaining of the points, your code will be checked for things like readability and code quality.

+Note: there will be a penalty for not following all instructions.